Free calculator · 2025–26 SG rate

 Get a personalised 20-year plan showing how salary sacrifice, ETFs, and property fit together.

-See my full plan →How this calculator works
+See how the numbers compare →How this calculator works

-The projection compounds your current balance at the chosen annual return rate, and adds your employer's superannuation guarantee contributions (11.5% of salary from July 2024, rising to 12% from July 2025) net of 15% contributions tax.
+The projection compounds your current balance at the chosen annual return rate, and adds your employer's superannuation guarantee contributions (12% of salary from 1 July 2025) net of 15% contributions tax.
 Any voluntary extra contributions you enter are added directly without tax deduction (they are treated as after-tax contributions).

 Salary is assumed to remain constant in real terms (no wage growth modelled).
 Return rate defaults to 7% p.a., which is the approximate long-run average for a balanced or growth Australian super fund after fees but before tax.
 The real balance figure adjusts for 2.5% annual inflation to show what the projected balance is worth in today's purchasing power.